19 Oct How to predict the arrival of your next period

-The reason you can use Hormonology and predict your next period date regardless of how many days are in your cycle is because of the way your menstrual cycle is set up:
+The reason you can use Hormonology and predict when your next period will arrive regardless of how many days are in your cycle is because of the way your menstrual cycle is naturally set up:

-The first “half” of your cycle–from the first day of your period through ovulation–is the only part of your cycle that varies in length.
+The first “half” of your cycle–the follicular phase, which spans the first day of your period through ovulation–is the only part of your cycle that varies in length.

-The second “half” of your cycle–from the day after ovulation through the day before your next period–is generally a stable 14 days (barring extreme stress, illness, medication or perimenopause).
+The second “half” of your cycle–the luteal phase, which spans the day after ovulation through the day before your next period–is generally a stable 14 days.
 That’s because once ovulation occurs, an inner clock inside your body begins to tick down either to your period or pregnancy.
 If you didn’t get pregnant, then the clock stops at 14 days, and you get your period.

 This means that if you have a 28-day cycle, it’s because the first half of your cycle was 14 days.

-If you have a shorter cycle, let’s say 26 days, it’s because the first half of your cycle was 12 days.
+If you have a shorter cycle, it’s because the first half of your cycle was shorter than 14 days.
+For example, if your cycle was 26 days long, the first half of your cycle was just 12 days.

-If you have a longer cycle, for example, 30 days, it’s because the first half of your cycle was 16 days.
+If you have a longer cycle, it’s because the first half of your cycle was longer than 14 days.
+For example, if your cycle was 30 days long, the first half of your cycle went on for 16 days.